Business Manager Visa

 Tax residents are subject to taxation on their worldwide income, while non-residents only on their income accrued in Japan.

 Tax residents’ personal income is taxed at progressive rates up to 45% on income exceeding JPY50,000,000.
 Non-residents are subject to a 20% income tax.

 There is also a surtax of 2.1% and municipalities usually levy a local income tax at a 10% tax rate.

-Dividends and interests derived from resident entities are taxed separately at a flat rate of 20.315% (including surtax and local income tax).
-Offshore dividends and interests taxed as ordinary income at progressive income tax rates.
+Dividends and interest derived from resident entities are taxed separately at a flat rate of 20.315% (including surtax and local income tax).
+Offshore dividends and interests are taxed as ordinary income at progressive income tax rates.